rstojnic/lazydata/README.md

 This will:

-1. Set your permanent storage location to S3 (the other options is directory over SSH)
+- Set your permanent storage location to S3 (the other options is directory over SSH)
-2. Create `freezer.yml` which contains a list of all the frozen files.
+- Create `freezer.yml` which contains a list of all the frozen files.
 A frozen file is represented by its path and hash.

-### Usage

-In this section we'll show how to use `filefreezer` on an example project.

 #### Freezing a file